Code-Serandib/iwb203-code-serendib/README.md

    - **Risk Level**: A descriptive risk level such as "Low," "Moderate," or "High."
    - **Actionable Steps**: Recommended actions based on the calculated risk level.

+#### Usage

+1. Navigate to the Project Risk Calculator page.
+2. Complete the surveys and enter stakeholder details.
+3. Click `Submit` to calculate the risk.
+4. The result will display the `overall project risk`, `risk level`, and `actions` to be taken based on the calculation.